uwindsorcss/logos-and-branding/README.md

 - `CSS Full Logo`: Contains versions of the classic CSS logo with the text "Computer Science Society" to the right of the CSS shield
 - `CSS Shield`: Contains versions of the CSS shield by itself
 - `Icon`: Contains different icons based on the CSS logo using different sizes and for different platforms
+- `Minimized`: Contains different versions of the minimized logo as found on the CSS Wiki
 - `Branding Guide (Colour Codes).pdf`: Contains the colour codes for the different colours used in the CSS logo

 ## Colour Codes